 The Harman P series is one of my favorite pellets stoves, and that is why I like to do Harman pellet stove reviews.
 I have owned about a dozen pellets stoves over the last 7 or 8 years, 4 of which have been Harman’s (Advance, P61A, P61, and PC45).
 I could approach the P series as five separate reviews, but I think it is more useful to look at them as a group.
 The P series stoves have more in common than they do have differences.

 Harman pellet stoves function in some fundamentally different ways than just about any other pellet stove on the market, we can grade them high in combination with what other stoves offer in the industry.
 I believe that Harman makes the best pellet stove on the market, and the P series represents the best of Harman pellet stoves.
 This review will hopefully explain how I arrived at that conclusion.

-Let’s start with what all Harman’s have in stock in this Harman pellet stove review, is its value for money and a lot of customers and consumers are saying thanks for this great stove in cold winter.
+Let’s start with testing what all Harman’s have in stock in this Harman pellet stove review, is its value for money and a lot of customers and consumers are saying thanks for this great stove in cold winter.

 Pellet Pro system

 The first thing is what they call the Pellet pro system is another thing is what makes a Harman, a great company with quality products and brands.

 This system is about as close as you can get to a bottom feed system, without being a bottom feed system.
 The reason you do not see bottom-feed methods is that they were prone to hopper fires.
 The pellet pro system makes a hopper fire almost impossible (or at least very unlikely) because it creates a separation between the pellets in the hopper and the pellets in the drill.
 To my knowledge, no other pellet stove manufacturer does anything like this, the sound is almost like in whisper mode.